spillow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Test a Model on New Images**

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+***1. Choose five German traffic signs found on the web and provide them in the report.
+For each image, discuss what quality or qualities might be difficult to classify.***

-Here are five German traffic signs that I found on the web:
+Five German traffic signs found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+* Double Curve
+* No Passing
+* Pedestrian Crossing
+* Roadwork
+* Slippery Road

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).